ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 #### Git is not GitHub

 That's the first thing to understand.
 GitHub is a web-based platform for hosting code and collaborating with other people.
-On the other hand, **git is a command-line software package for Version Control**.
+On the other hand, **git is a command-line Version Control System (VCS)** that you can download and install.
 It runs on your local computer as well as under the hood on GitHub.
 You need to understand something about version control with git in order to use many of GitHub's collaboration features.

 #### A little history and nomenclature